TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/10-Returning-the-result-to-TYPO3.rst

 In conclusion, all changes to objects that were previously only in the main memory are made permanently preserved (persists).
 Thus the persistence manager will now be appointed by ``$persistenceManager->persistAll()``.
-The persistence manager will walk through the used repositories und collects at first the new and the deleted objects.
+The persistence manager will walk through the used repositories and collects at first the new and the deleted objects.
 In our case the persistence manager asks the blog repository about such objects.
 Since we set at run time either newly created objects in the repository nor objects which have been included from there again,